-As of June 30, 2011 the County employed 746 full-time permanent employees and 355 part-time permanent employees.
+As of June 30, 2012 the County employed 750 full-time employees and 429 part-time employees, including seasonal positions.
 The County has a compensation and classification plan, which is complemented by a performance evaluation system.
-There are 147 employees of the County's Division of Public Works, Division of Emergency Services, and Division of Environmental Management represented by a collective bargaining agreement that expires on June 30, 2013.
+There are 140 employees of the County's Division of Public Works, Division of Emergency Services, and Division of Environmental Management represented by a collective bargaining agreement that expires on June 30, 2013.
+The Board and representatives of the American Federation of State, County, and Municipal Employees signed a new agreement on February 12, 2013.
+The new agreement is effective July 1, 2013 and expires in five years on June 30, 2018.
 The County has not experienced a work stoppage due to labor relation disputes and considers its relationships with employees to be good.